Ethan-Abdul/NetflixEDA/README.md

 With a significance level $(\alpha)$ of $1 \% \space (\alpha = 0.01)$.

-The first step was creating a contingency table from US content releases across 2019 and 2020:
+The first step was creating a contingency table containing US content releases across 2019 and 2020:

 | Release_Year | 2019 | 2020 |
 | --- | --- | --- |